tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 # Conclusion

-We conclude that energy is conserved as our estimated values for friction and actual energy loss in the first section of this lab line up pretty clos
+We conclude that energy is conserved as our estimated values for friction and actual energy loss in the first section of this lab line up pretty closely.